 Dr Mark Watson

-Mark Watson graduated in biological sciences after a previous career in technical graphics in the commercial sector.
-His postgraduate and postdoctoral research, as a Wellcome Trust Prize Student and Travelling Research Fellow, was in the broad area of functional analysis of cellular nucleoprotein complexes that bring together distant sites in DNA and RNA (e.g. see Cell 85, 435-445; Nature Genetics 20, 46-50).
+Before moving to Ireland, Mark worked for the Wellcome Trust, based in the Sanger Institute Cambridge.
+He graduated in biological sciences in 1990, after a career in the commercial sector.
+His postgraduate and postdoctoral research, as a Wellcome Trust Prize PhD Student (Molecular Genetics, Glasgow) and Travelling Research Fellow (Canada, Dundee, Bristol), focused on understanding complexes that carry out critical cellular functions such as DNA transposition and RNA splicing (publications include Cell 85, 435-445; Nature Genetics 20, 46-50).

 Administrative Coordinator - Education & Website, Molecular Medicine Ireland

 In 2001, Gael Parent obtained a Master in Sociology at the University of Nantes, France, with a specialisation in Analysis of Institutional Structures.
 His final thesis approached the evolution of the professional educational system for adults in France (focusing on the main organisation in the area of continuing professional development, AFPA).
 His taste for the event management field led him to undertake a diploma in Sales Training Applied to Cultural Events at the Chamber of Commerce of Nantes (2003).

 Gael subsequently worked in different businesses in the UK while improving his language skills.
 This included an administrative assistant position in an International English Language school.
 In 2006, Gael moved to Dublin and joined Hertz as Reservation Sales Agent and progressed into an Internet Administrator position.